 This specialization can be taken as a sandwich course.

-Students can continue on to a PhD preparing a thesis while working in the HVAC and energy engineering team at the ICube laboratory: research in building energy engineering, on energy systems (micro-CHP, geothermal energy), innovative wall systems, etc.
+The scientific and technical training provided well equips students to continue their studies with a PhD in a laboratory in France or abroad in the fields of heat transfer or building and systems energy engineering.
+Students can go on to prepare a thesis while working in the civil and energy engineering team at the ICube laboratory: research in building energy engineering, on energy systems (micro-CHP, geothermal energy), innovative wall systems (ventilated walls).

-Double degrees offers double degrees with institutions in Austria and Marocco.
+Double degrees offers double degrees with institutions in Germany, Austria, Canada, Romania and Morocco.

 The most common areas where graduates find work are: